zigzag-tech/livestack/README.md

 - Full history tracking of all app activities for easy debugging and AI improvement.
 - Ready-to-use AI components for rapid prototyping, such live transcription and near-realtime image generation.

-With Livestack, creating advanced AI applications is now easier and more accessible.
-It's not just for expert developers; even those with basic coding skills can get involved.
-This opens up more opportunities for everyone to build AI tools that can really make a difference in our daily lives.
+We hope that Livestack will enable everyone to build AI tools that can really make a difference in our daily lives.

 ## Getting Started